devbackroom/image-and-media-byline-credits/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin adds a byline credit to images.
+A simple way to add a byline credit to your images and other media.

 == Description ==
-This plugin adds a byline credit to images and other media items.
+This plugin makes it easy for you to add a byline credit to your images and other media.
 You can do the following:

 * Add a byline credit field when uploading media.
-* Automatically display the byline credit under featured images and other images in your blog.
+* Automatically display the byline credit under featured images
+* Automatically display the byline credit under images added with the Gutenberg image block.
 * Include an optional link to the web page of the content owner or creator.
 * Add freeform byline credit via a shortcode e.g. `[byline]Picture by Green Ant Media[/byline]` for more complex attribution or for a variety of media types.
 * Use a list of users with a specified role or a simple list to autocomplete the names on the Byline field.